Go back to: Ahens transport in English

 Tickets for Athens public transport can be purchased at any time, regardless of when you are going to travel, from:

-- On automatic ticket issuing machines at all Metro, Tram, and Suburban Railway stations
+- Automatic ticket issuing machines at all Metro, Tram, and Suburban Railway stations

-- At ticket offices on many Metro, Tram and Suburban railway stations (Operating hours of Athens Metro ticket offices)
+- Ticket offices at many Metro, Tram and Suburban railway stations (Operating hours of Athens Metro ticket offices)

-- At blue/yellow ticket booths next to many central bus stations
+- Blue/yellow ticket booths next to many central bus stations

 - Many newsstands/kiosks

-Tourist tickets can be bought from all metro stations, as of 2014.
+Tourist tickets can be bought from Athens airport bus and metro stations, as of 2014.

 Airport express bus lines tickets can be bought from metro stations, blue/yellow ticket booths, or from the drivers of the airport buses.

-Athens transport tickets can be bought only by cash.
-Credit cards are not accepted yet at any point although there are future plans for that.
+Athens transport tickets can be bought only in cash.
+Credit cards are not yet accepted anywhere, although there are future plans for that.

 - How do I use an Athens transport ticket?

-You need to validate your paper ticket at the beginning of your journey.
-Intergrated tickets (as well as Metro airport tickets) are valid for 90 minutes so you don’t need to validate it again if you use another mode of transportation anywhere in Athens within 90 minutes of the first validation.
+You need to validate the paper ticket at the beginning of your journey.
+Intergrated tickets (as well as Metro airport tickets) are valid for 70 minutes so you don’t need to validate it again if you use another mode of transportation anywhere in Athens within 70 minutes of the first validation.